Is Dairy Healthy and Do Humans Need it?

 Milk naturally contains sugar – lactose – about five grams per 100 millilitres.
 Lactose is a sugar that serves as the main source of energy for the newborn calf.

 However, for lactose to be digested the enzyme lactase is necessary.
-All human babies have this enzyme but only a minority retain it after weaning.
-In fact, most of the world’s population (about two thirds!) are unable to digest lactose after infancy and are therefore described as lactose intolerant.
+All human babies have this enzyme but only a minority (around 30 per cent) retain it after weaning.
+In fact, most of the world’s population (around 70 per cent) are unable to digest lactose after infancy and are therefore described as lactose intolerant.

 Protein

-The amount of protein in cow’s whole milk is around 3.3 grams per 100 grams (3.4 grams in semi-skimmed milk) while it is only 1.3 grams per 100 grams in human milk.
+The amount of protein in cow’s whole milk is around 3.4 grams per 100 grams (3.5 grams in semi-skimmed milk) while it is only 1.3 grams per 100 grams in human milk.
 The proteins in milk can be divided into two categories – caseins and whey proteins.
-Caseins can be very difficult to digest, often cause cow’s milk allergy and have been linked to type 1 diabetes.
+In humans, caseins can be difficult to digest, may cause cow’s milk allergy and have been linked to type 1 diabetes.
 Caseins are so tough they are even used as a basis of some glues!
-The ratio of caseins to whey proteins is 40:60 in human milk but it is 80:20 in cow’s milk.
+The ratio of caseins to whey proteins is 40:60 in mature human milk but it is 80:20 in cow’s milk.
+So, human milk is richer in whey proteins, especially early on, making it easier to digest for infants, while cow’s milk is dominated by casein.

 Calves need extra protein because they need to grow fast.
-Human babies, on the other hand, need less protein and more fat.
+Human babies, on the other hand, need less protein and more fat to fuel brain development.

 Fat

 Most of the fat in whole milk and many dairy products is the unhealthy saturated type.
-Even though low-fat milk products contain less fat overall, the fat in them is almost all saturated.
-This ‘bad’ fat is completely unnecessary for humans and increases the risk of many diseases including heart disease and stroke, diabetes, metabolic syndrome and has been linked to several types of cancer.
-Some dairy products, such as cheese, are the biggest saturated fat contributors in Western diets and have been blamed for contributing to the current obesity epidemic.
+Even though low-fat milk products contain less fat overall, much of the fat in them is saturated.
+This ‘bad’ fat is completely unnecessary for humans and increases the risk of many diseases including heart disease, stroke, diabetes, metabolic syndrome and has been linked to several types of cancer.
+Some dairy products, such as butter and cheese, are the among the biggest saturated fat contributors in Western diets, contributing to the current obesity epidemic.

-Cow’s milk contains only a small amount of polyunsaturated fats that are not only essential for the human body but also have a whole range of beneficial properties (eg are anti-inflammatory).
+Cow’s milk contains only a small amount of polyunsaturated fats that are not only essential for the human body but also posses a wide range of beneficial properties.
 These are abundant in plant foods and some plant milks are also a good source.

 Vitamins and minerals

-Minerals found in cow’s milk include sodium, potassium, calcium, magnesium, phosphorus and chloride, zinc, iron (although at extremely low levels), selenium, iodine and trace amounts of copper and manganese.
-Vitamins in cow’s milk include retinol, carotene, vitamin E, thiamin, riboflavin, niacin, vitamin B6, vitamin B12, folate, pantothenate, biotin, vitamin C and trace amounts of vitamin D. In the US, but not the UK, cow’s milk is fortified with vitamin D; this leads to some confusion with industry pundits mistakenly saying that cow’s milk is a good source of vitamin D – it is not.
+Cow’s milk contains significant amounts of sodium, potassium, calcium, magnesium, phosphorus and chloride and lower levels of zinc, selenium, iodine and trace amounts of iron, copper and manganese.
+Vitamins in cow’s milk include retinol, carotene, vitamin E, thiamine, riboflavin, niacin, vitamin B6, vitamin B12, folate, pantothenate, biotin, vitamin C and trace amounts of vitamin D. In the US, but not the UK, cow’s milk is fortified with vitamin D; this leads to some confusion with industry pundits mistakenly saying that in the UK, cow’s milk is a good source of vitamin D – it is not!

-Although cow’s milk contains all these nutrients it is important to note that many are contained at low levels.
+Although cow’s milk contains all these nutrients, it is important to note that many are contained at low levels.
 Furthermore, the mineral content is so out of balance with human biochemistry that it is difficult for us to absorb the optimum amounts required for health.
+For example, our bodies absorb calcium better from kale than from milk.

 Hormones

-Cow’s milk naturally contains a cocktail of hormones and growth factors, including IGF-1 (insulin-like growth factor 1), oestrogen and progesterone, adrenal, pituitary, hypothalamic and other hormones.
-All these help a calf grow to adult size in just over one year but humans grow at a much slower rate – brain development is more important in the first year for a human baby.
-The hormones in cow’s milk have been linked to certain cancers.
+As described above, cow’s milk naturally contains a cocktail of hormones and growth factors, including IGF-1 (insulin-like growth factor 1), oestrogen and progesterone, adrenal, pituitary, hypothalamic and other hormones.
+They help a calf grow to adult size in just over one year but humans grow at a much slower rate – brain development is more important in the first year for a human baby.

 IGF wot not?

 IGF-1 stands for insulin-like growth factor 1.
 It is a growth hormone that controls growth and development in both cows and people but each species has very different rates of growth.
-Meat and dairy products are linked to raised levels of IGF-1, and higher IGF-1 levels are linked to a higher risk of various cancers including those of the lung, breast, bowel and prostate.
+Meat and dairy products are linked to raised levels of IGF-1, and higher IGF-1 levels are linked to a higher risk of various cancers including those of the breast and prostate.

 Vegans tend to have lower levels of IGF-1 in their blood.
-Compared with meat-eaters and vegetarians, vegan women had 13 per cent lower levels of IGF-1.
-Vegan men had IGF-1 levels nine per cent lower levels and this difference may be considered enough to significantly lower the risk of prostate cancer.
-The intake of animal protein was linked with elevated IGF-1 levels and diet explained most of the differences in IGF-1 concentration between the groups.
+One study found that, compared with meat-eaters and vegetarians, vegan women had 13 per cent lower levels of IGF-1.
+In another study, vegan men had IGF-1 levels nine per cent lower than meat-eaters and vegetarians and this difference may be considered enough to lower the risk of prostate cancer.
+The intake of animal protein was linked with higher IGF-1 levels and diet explained most of the differences in IGF-1 levels between the groups.

 The composition of milk varies widely from animal to animal, providing the perfect first food for the young of each particular species.
-A seal’s milk, for example, is extraordinarily fatty (50 per cent fat) so that seal pups can grow very quickly, depositing a thick layer of blubber that will protect them from the cold and sustain them as they learn to hunt for themselves.
+A seal’s milk, for example, is extraordinarily fatty; 50 per cent fat compared to just three to five per cent fat in human milk.
+This is so that seal pups can grow very quickly, depositing a thick layer of blubber that will protect them from the cold and sustain them as they learn to hunt for themselves.
 Just as we are different from seals, we are different from cows too!
-It won’t surprise you, then, that cow’s milk is very different from human milk – which is why you mustn’t give off-the-shelf cows’ milk to infants under the age of one and why cow’s milk is reformulated into infant formula, in an attempt to replicate human milk.
+It won’t surprise you, then, that cow’s milk is very different from human milk – which is why you mustn’t give off-the-shelf cow’s milk to infants under the age of one and why cow’s milk must be reformulated into infant formula, in an attempt to replicate human milk.

-Ever wondered how dairy products and their plant-based counterparts compare?
+Ever wondered how dairy products and plant-based milks compare?
 We’ve done all the hard work for you!

 Sugar with your milk?